dipagasca1/grocery/README.md

 ### 2. Start the Web Application
 - Open a terminal or command prompt.
-- Move to the directory where app.py is located.
 - Run the application with:
   ```python
   python website/app.py